yhernandez55/yhernandez55/README.md

 ## Hi there 👋
-I'm Yanelly Hernandez, I am a Data Scientist in North California.
+I'm Yanelly Hernandez, I am a Data Scientist in Northern California.

 ## About me:
 I am passionate about leveraging data to drive informed decisions and develop innovative solutions.
 With a Bachelor's degree in Applied Mathematical Sciences, my academic journey has highlighted the strong connection between mathematics and real-world applications.
 My fascination with data analytics began during my undergraduate studies, where I delved into courses on statistical methods, probability, numerical methods, and computational techniques.
 Additionally, I hold a Data Science Professional Certificate issued by LearningFuze, which has further deepened my passion for data analytics and data science.
 I am eager to apply this knowledge to solve complex problems and contribute to impactful projects.
 A highlight of my academic experience was using mathematics to model real-world problems across various domains.